Film: The Return of the Living Dead

 - Incongruously Dressed Zombie: Several, including a brain-eating priest.
 Trash becomes an Incongruously-Nude Zombie after her cemetery striptease and death.

-- It's All About Me: Suicide.
+- It's All About Me: Frank's suicide.

 - It's the Only Way to Be Sure: About ten blocks of Louisville are converted to radioactive slag.